 Committee, and new norms and rules governing humankind's activities in the peaceful uses of outer space will be developed.
 At its heart, COPUOS is a community of delegates who are passionate about multilateralism and preserving space for peaceful uses.
 We hope that this Briefing Book will contribute to the formation of the next generation of thought leaders in COPUOS.

 Christopher D. Johnson

-Space Law Advisor, Secure World Foundation, and Intern, United Nations Office for Outer Space Affairs (Summer 2011)
+Director of Legal Affairs and Space Law, Secure World Foundation, and Intern, United Nations Office for Outer Space Affairs (Summer 2011)

 TABLE OF CONTENTS